Are sore muscles a good sign?

 The good news is that normal muscle soreness is a sign that you’re getting stronger, and is nothing to be alarmed about.
 During exercise, you stress your muscles and the fibers begin to break down.
 As the fibers repair themselves, they become larger and stronger than they were before.

-How do you get rid of sore muscles overnight?
+How do you get rid of sore arms after working out?

 Should I work out every day?